 For most people who are familiar with the word, “rhetoric” is a negative concept.
 When we hear the word in mass media, it’s usually used to indicate discourse that is empty of substance; “rhetoric” is persuasive and convincing, perhaps, but not sincere or meaningful.
 This is particularly true when journalists and others talk about political rhetoric.
 We think of the rhetoric (mostly speech) of politicians as particularly dishonest and insincere, after all.
 While this type of speech is rhetoric, it’s not the only kind of discourse that counts as rhetoric.
-Believing that only insincere and dishonest words count as rhetoric is a bit like believing that only violin notes count as music; we are missing most of the picture.
+Believing that only insincere and dishonest words count as rhetoric is a bit like believing that only violin notes count as music; we are only getting part of the picture.

 And it is profoundly important that we have a more accurate and complex understanding of what rhetoric is and how it works, because we perform and encounter rhetoric countless times a day.
 Without understanding it, it is difficult to avoid being fooled, misled, or simply confused by the variety of speech, video, and images you are bombarded by in your life.
 And it’s even more difficult to communicate clearly to others, argue convincingly, or even express yourself competently.

 Rhetoric is nearly everything human beings do that can be considered communication, including a lot of things you probably don’t think of as communication.
 Most people think of the obvious: Words (written or spoken).
 A few will even add images and video to the list.
 The musically inclined may add music, even without words in it.
 All those things communicate.